-You may have noticed that your Found app automatically created a “Schedule C” for you in your app menu under “Taxes.”
-When you’re self-employed, you need to attach an extra form to your tax return called the Schedule C, Profit or Loss From Business, which is where you list your business income and expenses.
+If you selected “Sole proprietor” as your tax classification, you’ll notice that Found automatically created a “Schedule C” for you within Tax documents.
+Sole proprietors need to attach an extra form to their tax return called the Schedule C, Profit or Loss From Business.
+This form should list your business income and expenses.

 One of the primary reasons the IRS asks you to fill out this form is so they can see your business profit.
 Your business profit is your business income, minus your business expenses.
 You’re only taxed on your business profit, so when you’re reporting all of your different kinds of income on your tax return, your business profit is what the IRS actually needs to know in order to figure out how much you owe in taxes

-That’s why it’s so important to track your business expenses: Each business expense lowers your profit, which helps you pay less in taxes!
+That’s why it’s so important to track your business expenses as a sole proprietor: Each business expense lowers your profit, which helps you pay less in taxes!

 If you file taxes with a tax preparer, you can give them your Found Schedule C so they can use it to prepare your tax return.
 If you’re filing with a tax filing software or by hand, you can reference your Found Schedule C when you’re filling out your tax return.

 *Found is a financial technology company, not a bank.
 Banking services are provided by Piermont Bank, Member FDIC.
 The funds in your account are FDIC-insured up to $250,000 per depositor for each account ownership category.

 The Found Mastercard debit card is issued by Piermont Bank pursuant to a license from Mastercard Inc.

 The information on this website is not intended to provide, and should not be relied on, for tax advice.

 Direct deposit funds may be available for use for up to two days before the scheduled payment date.
 Early availability is not guaranteed.